rwaldron/tc39-notes/es8/2017-03/mar-22.md

 DE: I can write up a doc for the next meeting about the state that we are at for the cross-cutting considerations.

-AWB: what we are asking for as this being stage 1 is really figuring out how this integrates with the othe proposals.
+AWB: What we are asking for as this being stage 1 is really figuring out how this integrates with the othe proposals.
 We actually considered just filing this as issues, but it woud lget lost at the issue level for those proposals for something that is an overriding thing.
 Tha'ts hwy we did it in this form.

 BT: I think on the recent topic of process, it seems strange to me that stage 1 means we are giving onsensus to change stage 3 proposals.